 The Organization has a \$150,000 line of credit with a bank.
-The terms are monthly payments of interest only for 11 months with outstanding principal and interest due in March 2020.
-The note is arranged to automatically renew, unless the lender gives 30 days' notice prior to anniversary date.
-The interest rate is 1% greater than the Prime Rate, 6.15% at September 30, 2019.
+The terms are monthly payments of interest only for eleven months, with outstanding principal and interest due in March 2021.
+The note is arranged to automatically renew unless the lender gives 30 days' notice prior to the anniversary date.
+The interest rate is 1% greater than the Prime Rate (5.25% at September 30, 2020).
 The agreement is co-signed by a company owned by the Executive Director and his family and is collateralized by the land which the Organization leases from the Executive Director and his family.
-The outstanding balance was \$101,906 at September 30, 2019 and 2018.
+The outstanding balance was \$101,906 at September 30, 2020 and 2019.